JAREDKEVIN/ClassCentral/README.md

 Kipkemoi Jared Kevin

 ## Description
-The application will allow a user to access courses in Hindu Language.
+The application will allow a user to access courses in Hindi Language.

 ## User Experience